 "5.2.
 Preventing Over-sized Local Arrays Using per-pixel Depth Peeling" is the problem of overflowing depth peeling buffers really such a big issue?
 How big is the difference if only the first n (say 32) surfaces are rendered?

 We would argue that this is a question which need to be asked on a per-case basis.
 There are naturally cases and settings where the first 32 (or even 8) layers comprise the majority of the pixels' final color.
 But unless we can guarantee that this is always the case, then completely removing the dependency of an upper boundary is still a step forward.
 We believe it is significantly better that an upper boundary is an optional performance trade-off rather than an enforced necessity.
-Also, the overflow prevention is only one of the benefits as this particular component, as it also provides increased performance for 32-and-lower sized arrays.
+Also, the overflow prevention is only one of the benefits ofthis particular component since it also provides increased performance for 32-and-lower sized arrays.

+“One comment about the video: Neither, the build in tools on windows, i.e., the media player nor the build in quicktime on mac were able to play your video.
+I managed to play it with VLC but you may consider recoding the video in some more standard format if you want to make it part of the submitted version.
+Actually, I haven't checked why only VLC plays it but you must be doing something out of the ordinary, maybe some exotic codec?”

+The codec is very common, but unfortunately the video was encoded with a non-standard 10bit option.
+This has now been addressed and the video should work with the default players.

 In addition, spelling changes and other minor reformulations are highlighted in yellow in the revised manuscript (pdf file).
-This includes a slight shortening of the conclusions section due to page overflow after addressing the reviewers’ comments.
+This includes a slight trimming of the conclusions section due to hitting the page limit after addressing the reviewers’ comments.

 We are grateful for the detailed reviews and we hope that we were able to address all concerns adequately.